 The other “license type” that SaaS companies should watch out for is no license.
 In the vast majority of audits we perform, we find code that has been appropriated from the internet, but with no clear license.
 The default of copyright law is that if it’s not your software and you don’t have permission (i.e., a license) you don’t have the right to use it.
 Therefore, there is risk in doing so.

-If SaaS companies are less concerned about legal risk, the Internet accessibility of their offerings makes them more concerned about security.
+If SaaS companies are less concerned about legal risk, the internet accessibility of their offerings makes them more concerned about security.
 Open source components overall are no less secure than other forms of software, but last year over 4,000 new vulnerabilities in open source were publically reported.
-And the Open Web Applications Security Project (OWASP) counts “Using Components with Known Vulnerabilities” in its top 10 list of risks.
+And the OWASP Top 10 web application security risks includes “Using Components with Known Vulnerabilities.”
 Many companies are using open source components with known security problems.

 Security is related to the operational risk of getting behind on versions.
 Using old versions of components exposes an organization to known vulnerability problems.
 The good news with open source is that once a vulnerability is identified in an active open source project, “antibodies” in the community usually swarm in and quickly patch it.
 However, if you are not tracking what components your developers are using, it’s nearly impossible to keep up with the latest version.
 Apple and Microsoft remind me weekly that I should be installing security patches on my laptop, but there’s no entity to provide such a reminder for most open source components.

 So there are risks even with “active” open source projects.
 There are worse risks in using components that don’t have an active community around them, maybe started by two guys in a garage who have since lost interest.
 A seasoned technical advisor to acquirers recently told me, “The biggest problems I see are with ‘dead code.’”
 He meant components with no active community, the users of which are essentially on their own to find and fix problems.